JAMES L. CUNNINGHAM, JR.

 “Look,” continues Jim, “I understand that dealing with the loss of a loved one, or even dealing with an incapacitated loved one, is one of the hardest things each of us will ever face in life.
 The overarching goal is to protect your assets while you are living and make sure that your wishes are carried out after you die.
 We want to make sure your loved ones have an easier process and your assets are maximized.”

 Of the many challenges Jim helps his clients face, he says he has a clear favorite: “Many clients seek out our firm to help them with an aging parent.
 I think helping adult children with aging parents is the most gratifying aspect of this area of law.
 It’s deeply satisfying to help people sort through the legal and financial issues of long-term care.
 And in my own way, I am able to facilitate the peaceful transfer of legacies to the next generation.”

-The beeper is gone, but Jim’s life-long commitment and dedication to California and the law continue—now, of course, with a lot of time on video calls.
-When asked to explain what the Cunningham brand stands for, he cites neither revenue nor awards, not even its long list of accomplishments.
+When asked to explain what the Cunningham brand stands for, Jim cites neither revenue nor awards, not even its long list of accomplishments.
 Instead he offers a philosophy that anyone who knows him would expect: “That we care in a world where there isn’t enough caring.”

 Jim Cunningham heads a team of lawyers in offices covering both Northern and Southern California.
 Please contact CunninghamLegal at (866) 988-3956 or simply click here to book an appointment with a client specialist.